Shivam93294Valand/CandleStick_Pattern_Detecter/README.md

-# Stock Market Data Repository
+# Stock Market CandleStick Pattern Detecter

 ## Overview
 This directory contains historical stock market data for technical analysis and pattern recognition.
 The data is organized by company and date, with minute-by-minute price information that can be analyzed using various technical indicators and candlestick patterns.